-The bridge with the lowest construction cost ( $C_c$ ) will win in the construction economy category.
+The bridge with the lowest construction cost (C_c) will win in the construction economy category.
 Construction cost (thousand \$) is computed as

-- Cc = Total time (minutes) x Number of builders (including barges) - x 50 thousand dollars per person-minute - + 20 thousand dollars for every move of a temporary pier - + 30 thousand dollars for each barge.
+- C_c = Total time (minutes) x Number of builders (including barges) - x 50 thousand dollars per builder-minute - + 50 thousand dollars for one temporary pier even if none is used - + 50 thousand dollars for each additional temporary pier.

-Total time is defined in section "7.2 Scoring: Construction Speed" and includes penalties.
+Total time is defined in section "7.2 Construction Speed" and includes penalties.
 The number of builders includes all members and associates of the competing organization who are within the construction site or physically assist the team at any time during timed construction.